mydatastory/linux_intro_class/_episodes/create.md

 > $ mkdir raw processed
 > ~~~
 >
+> <details><summary>Solution</summary>
-> >
+> <p>
-> > ## Solution
+>
-> > The first two sets of commands achieve this objective.
+> The first two sets of commands achieve this objective.
-> > The first set uses relative paths to create the top level directory before
+> The first set uses relative paths to create the top level directory before
-> > the subdirectories.
+> the subdirectories.
-> >
+>
-> > The third set of commands will give an error because `mkdir` won't create a subdirectory
+> The third set of commands will give an error because `mkdir` won't create a subdirectory
-> > of a non-existant directory: the intermediate level folders must be created first.
+> of a non-existant directory: the intermediate level folders must be created first.
-> >
+>
-> > The final set of commands generates the 'raw' and 'processed' directories at the same level
+> The final set of commands generates the 'raw' and 'processed' directories at the same level
-> > as the 'data' directory.
+> as the 'data' directory.
+> </p>
+> </details>